Guided cycling weeks

 Cycling dates & pricesThe highest Cols (Passes), such as the Tourmalet are usually open from mid to late June, as the snows clear, with the lowers passes open from May time.
 Conditions remain good until Mid Ocotber, cycling in the mountains in mid-summer is also not a problem with the altitude giving natural cooling the higher and harder you push.
 We are a great base for many of the classic passes such as Tourmalet, Apsin, Luz, Ardiden, Col d'Aspin, Cols du Soulor and Aubisque etc. We also offer bespoke cycling holidays, where we can tailor-make an itinerary for a group of 4 or more.
 These dates aren’t advertised as it depends when you’d like to come, so please contact us for more details.
 Local bike hire costs from around 120€ per week.

-Other options for road biking in the french PryeneesChoose your cycling holiday dates, then contact us to book or for more information.
+contact us to book or for more information.